jpobzy/L4dAutoConfig/README.md

 # L4dAutoConfig

+## Backing up your current config
+1. Go to your Left 4 Dead 2 installation directory `.../steam/steamapps/common/Left 4 Dead/left4dead/`
+2. Right-click the `cfg` folder and click `Send to >> Compressed (zipped) folder`
+3. This folder will be your backup folder in the event you want to revert back to your original settings
+4. If you choose to do so, delete the `cfg` folder and extract the zipped `cfg` folder

  ## Instructions
-1. **Please read through each cfg file in order to fully understand what each command is doing
+1. **Please read through each cfg file in order to fully understand what each command is doing**
 2. Copy the files and folders into your games directory: `.../steam/steamapps/common/Left 4 Dead/left4dead/addons`
 3. Launch Steam, Library
 4. L4D2 Steam Launch Options: `Right-click Left 4 Dead >> Properties >> General >> LAUNCH OPTIONS`
-5. Copy and paste the following line into the box: '-novid -console -high -nojoy -useallavailablecores +mat_motion_blur_percent_of_screen_max 0
+5. Copy and paste the following line into the box: `-novid -console -high -nojoy -useallavailablecores +mat_motion_blur_percent_of_screen_max 0`